-In terms of location Dettifoss Waterfall is a little off the beaten path.
+In terms of location, Dettifoss Waterfall is a little off the beaten path.
 It lies in the north of the country.
 A far less visited region than South Iceland.
-However if you are taking a road trip around the Ring Road you will pass quite nearby.
-If short on time then another popular way to see it is to rent a campervan in Iceland’s north.
+However, if you are taking a road trip around the Ring Road you will pass quite nearby.
+If short on time then another popular way to see, it's to rent a vehicle in Iceland’s north.
 You can then drive your rental camper around the spectacular Diamond Circle.
 Similar to the Golden Circle in South Iceland this is a sightseeing route around the north that includes the waterfall.

 To get to the waterfall you will need to drive down a slightly rough gravel road.
 So take your time but definitely don’t skip it!
 This waterfall is one of the most impressive in the country.
 It has in fact been incorporated into several films including Ridley Scott’s Prometheus.
 That’s how epic it is!

 This is quite an interesting one as it has in fact changed relatively recently.
 Up until around 2010, Glymur Waterfall was thought to be the highest.
 Its single slim plume of water plunges an impressive 198 meters down.
 But then all of a sudden there was a new waterfall on the horizon.
 Morsárfoss in the glacier-bound eastern region of Iceland took over the title quite decisively.
 Measuring in at a maximum of around 240 meters is definitely higher.
 Because of its position amidst a moving glacier, it has proven quite tricky to measure it precisely.